wherrera10/Simpsons.jl/README.md

     # Create a dataframe with cause :x, effect :y, and cofactor :z columns
     dfp = make_paradox()

-    # Test for a Simpson's paradox, where the regression direction :x with :y
+    # Test for a Simpson's paradox, where the regression direction of :x with :y
     #    reverses if the data is split by factor :z.
     has_simpsons_paradox(dfp, :x, :y, :z)  # true with this data